-We’re very proud of our graduates from Abbey Road Institute Melbourne.
+We’re very proud of our graduates from Abbey Road Institute Australia.
 We have followed the journey and achievements of our alumni closely since our first class graduated in 2016.
 Our alumni have been have working and creating through many diverse industry pathways.
-These roles include work at Studios 301, freelance work, live events, post production and more.
+These roles include work at Studios 301, freelance work, live events, post-production and more.
 Here you can see a range of alumni who are contributing to the future of the music industry and carving their own way with confidence.

 Alex Mraz graduated in early 2018 and moved swiftly from jobs in record stores to live music events.
-She has shadowed the Front of House Engineer at Rod Laver Arena for the Red Hot Chilli Peppers.
+She has worked at Northcote Social Club and shadowed the Front of House Engineer at Rod Laver Arena for the Red Hot Chilli Peppers.
 Alex is currently working gigs in Melbourne’s thriving music scene three nights a week.
 Not only that, she is working at Basement Discs curating excellent vinyl choices.
 Alex has experience working in small to medium-sized venues at each stage of the production pipeline.
 She understands the technical elements as well as liaising between venues, artists and the audience.

 Alex was hell-bent on studio work while studying at Abbey Road Institute Melbourne, before completing gig work towards the end of her diploma then making the transition into a fully fledged audio engineer.
 A strong focus on the technical signal flow as well as her approachable nature has landed her a mentorship with The Push (a Victorian non-profit youth music organisation).
 This aligns perfectly with her desire to make gigs more accessible and safe.
 She is now establishing herself as an in-demand event manager and live engineer.